ekuester/NUC7i3BNK-Opencore-Kaby-Lake/Readme.md

 ## BIOS Settings

- Update to the [latest BIOS version](https://downloadcenter.intel.com/it/product/95066/Kit-Intel-NUC-NUC7i3BNH), then load BIOS **Defaults** and finally in the **Advanced** submenu change the following settings:
+ Update to the [latest BIOS version](https://downloadcenter.intel.com/it/product/95066/Kit-Intel-NUC-NUC7i3BNH) (website in italian), then load BIOS **Defaults** and finally in the **Advanced** submenu change the following settings:
 - `Devices -> USB -> Port Device Charging Mode: Off`
 - `Devices -> USB -> USB Legacy -> Disabled`
 - `Power -> Wake on LAN from S4/S5: Stay Off`
 - `Boot -> Boot Configuration -> Network Boot: Disable`
 - `Boot -> Secure Boot -> Disable`

+For your convenience **BIOS file BN0089.bio** is included in the newly added efi folder.
+Update with the F7 method at startup.

 ### Generate your own SMBIOS Information

 For privacy reasons, all SMBIOS information has been wiped out in the configuration file `EFI/OC/config.plist`.
-- You need to generate your unique `SMBIOS` info by yourself (recommend to use [**CorpNewt's GenSMBIOS**](https://github.com/corpnewt/GenSMBIOS)), and inject them into your `config.plist`.
+- You need to generate your unique `SMBIOS` info by yourself (recommend to use [**CorpNewt's GenSMBIOS**](https://github.com/corpnewt/GenSMBIOS)), and inject them into your `config.plist.
+For macOS High Sierra choose Macmini7,1 (the last model which can run High Sierra normally).

 **For dual-booting systems, Windows Activation may fail due to different hardware UUID generated by OpenCore**
-- According to [OpenCore Official Configuration](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf), you are highly recommended to inject the **original Windows system UUID** to `PlatformInfo -> Generic - >SystemUUID` in `EFI/OC/config.plist`: run `wmic csproduct get UUID` command in Windows PowerShell app
+- According to [OpenCore Official Configuration](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf), you are highly recommended to inject the **original Windows system UUID** to `PlatformInfo -> Generic -> SystemUUID` in `EFI/OC/config.plist`: run `wmic csproduct get UUID` command in Windows PowerShell app

 ## Changelog